Christian Z. Goering

 Johnson, L. & Goering, C.Z.
 (Eds.)
 (2016).
 Recontextualized: A framework for teaching English with music.
 Rotterdam: Sense Publishers.

-Aydar, H., Endacott, J. L., & Goering, C. Z. (accepted, 2017).
+Aydar, H., Endacott, J. L., & Goering, C. Z. (2018).
 Using Socratic Circles to engage English Language Learners in historical inquiry and discussion.
 In L. C. de Oliveria & Obenchain, K. (Eds.)
 Teaching social studies to English language learners: Preparing pre-service and in-service teachers.

 Witte, S. & Goering, C. Z. (2017).
 Advocacy, humanity, and hope in the face of an education world gone wrong.
 In Heidi L. Hallman (Ed.)
 Innovations in English Language Arts Teacher Education.
 London, U.K.: Emerald Press.